NeLLi-team/gvclass/README.md

 ```

 ## Interpretation of the results
-* The classification result is summarized in a tab separated file \<query name\>.summary.tab
+* The classification result is summarized in a tab separated file in a subdir "results" in the the query dir

 ### Gene calling
 * Different genetic codes are tested and evaluated based on hmmsearch using the general models